If you’re trying to conceive, knowing how to calculate your fertile window is key.

 Natalist’s ovulation tracker

-Our ovulation tracker allows you to record your cycle effectively and reliably.
+Our ovulation tracker, which is included for free in our Ovulation Test Kit, allows you to record your cycle effectively and reliably.
 Tracking these different aspects of your cycle will make it easier to find your fertile window and have sex at the most opportune time.
 Even if your cycle is irregular, it can be a good idea to use this ovulation tracker to document your periods over a few months to get a sense for whether your body is indeed following any patterns.

 If you’re having trouble conceiving, you’re not alone!
 You can show your trackers to a gynecologist or fertility specialist to get an expert opinion.
 Having this information, even if you’re struggling to conceive, can help you have a more educated and directed conversation with a physician.